The two keys to unlocking your seed’s potential

 Believe it or not, spring is just around the corner, and before you know it you’ll get the itch to get your equipment rolling and put seed in the ground.

 Remember that seed represents your potential.
 It’s where your yield comes from, so it’s really important to start with healthy, high-potential seed.
 You’ll also be able to calculate a more accurate seeding rate if you understand both germination and vigour.
-If you have good germination but poor vigour, you may have to up your rate to offset it.

 This also underlines the importance of a seed treatment, as it provides another layer of protection that gives your seed the extra vigour it will need under stressful conditions.